codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 This tool can also be run on the Jenkins host via ssh.
 It's only ~6MB and will work on any linux distribution.

-> By decrypting `credentials.xml` this way, we can print the values of both `Global` and `System` credentials without the admin privileges.
+> By decrypting `credentials.xml` with `jenkins-credentials-decryptor`, we can print the values of both `Global` and `System` credentials without the admin privileges.

 ---

 ## Prevention and best practices

 I don’t think there is a way to completely mitigate security vulnerabilities when using a CI.
-We can only make it a bit more time consuming to let the attacker get our secrets by setting up layers and creating moving targets.
+We can only make it a bit more time consuming to let the attacker get our secrets by setting up layers and create a moving target.

 ### 1. Hide Jenkins behind a VPN

 This is an easy pick and my #1 advice to anyone using a Jenkins.

 Prevent most basic attacks by hiding your Jenkins from the public internet.
-I know VPNs are annoying, but nowadays the internet connection is so fast you should not even notice it.
+I know VPNs are annoying, but nowadays the internet connection is so fast and responsive you should not even notice.

 ### 2. Regularly update Jenkins